githubuniverseworkshops/workflow-script-injection/exercises/exercise-3.md

 In your repository, `click` on the [`Actions`](../../../actions) tab

+> **NOTE**
-_**NOTE:** If `Actions`tab is not available (this should not happen since you are looking to scan Actions workflows after all), please contact your organization admin or repository admin to enable it.
-See [enabling Actions section in the documentation](https://docs.github.com/en/enterprise-cloud@latest/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository) for more details._
+> If `Actions`tab is not available (this should not happen since you are looking to scan Actions workflows after all), please contact your organization admin or repository admin to enable it.
+See [enabling Actions section in the documentation](https://docs.github.com/en/enterprise-cloud@latest/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository) for more details.
+>

 This will take you to the `Actions` page and now click on the `new workflow` button to create a workflow.
 Alternatively, you can click [this link](../../../actions/new).

 This will put you in the `starter workflows` page.
 Enter `CodeQL Analysis` in the `Search` field and search.
 You should see one result.
 Click on `Configure` button on the resulting workflow template.
 This will take you to the edit window of the the workflow file.

+> **NOTE**
-_**NOTE:** If `CodeQl Analysis` search is not returning any results, code scanning might not be enabled for the repo, please contact your organization admin or repository admin to enable it.
-If you want to learn more about setting up code scanning, you can follow [this tutorial](https://learn.microsoft.com/en-us/training/modules/configure-code-scanning/2-what-code-scanning)._
+> If `CodeQl Analysis` search is not returning any results, code scanning might not be enabled for the repo, please contact your organization admin or repository admin to enable it.
+If you want to learn more about setting up code scanning, you can follow [this tutorial](https://learn.microsoft.com/en-us/training/modules/configure-code-scanning/2-what-code-scanning).

 Now we can edit this workflow to customize it to scan the workflows.